alomrani/alomrani.github.io/_pages/about.md

   - Honours Bachelor of Science, Computer Science, 2016 - 2020, University of Toronto.
   - Masters of Engineering, 2020 - Present, University of Toronto.

+My CV can be found [here](https://alomrani.github.io/files/CV.pdf).
 Feel free to reach out!